fastmachinelearning/SonicCMS/README.md

 By default, this script installs all packages (corresponding to non-`Core` directories in this repository).
 Each package has its own dedicated script to install associated tools and dependencies, which is executed by the main setup script.
 Instead, only desired packages can be selected for installation.
+More packages can be added later (without rerunning the rest of the setup) using the `-i` option.
 The setup script has additional options, which are listed here:
 * `-f [fork]`: clone from specified fork (default = hls-fpga-machine-learning)
 * `-b [branch]`: clone specified branch (default = abstract)